Black Canary: Birds of Prey

 Dinah Laurel Lance as the modern iteration of Black Canary.
-Art by Barry Kitson.
+Art by Jay Anacleto.

 When former Batgirl Barbara Gordon is seriously injured by the Joker, she reestablishes her crime-fighting career as Oracle, information broker to the superhero community.
 After briefly working with the Suicide Squad, she forms a covert-mission team.
 Since Barbara thinks that of all the superheroes Dinah has the most potential, Oracle asks Black Canary to become an operative.

 Black Canary reinvents herself, trading her blonde wig for bleached blonde hair.
 Her relationship with Oracle is rocky at first, since her impulsiveness clashes with Oracle's organization.
 Gradually, they learn to work together and became friends.
 When Oracle flees from Blockbuster, Dinah rescues her and meets Barbara Gordon, deepening their friendship.

 Infinite Crisis gives Earth a new timeline, with Wonder Woman again a founding member of the Justice League.
 In a Week 51 back-up feature of 52, Black Canary is at the battle which forms the League.
 Its core is Black Canary, Green Lantern (Hal Jordan), the Martian Manhunter, the Flash (Barry Allen), Aquaman, Superman, Batman and Wonder Woman.
 In the 2007 Black Canary miniseries, she and Green Arrow join the Justice League after its founding and are tested by founding member Batman early in their membership.

 During publication of the Infinite Crisis limited series, most DC Universe comic books advanced one year.
 After this "One Year Later" jump, Dinah trades life experiences with Lady Shiva to soften the warrior and begins a harsh training regimen in an unidentified Vietnamese shanty town.
 The regimen replicates Shiva's early life and training, and Shiva assumes Dinah's role in Oracle's group.

 During Countdown, several series include tie-ins and run-ups to the wedding of Dinah and Ollie.
 The Black Canary Wedding Planner details the preparations; in Birds of Prey #109, Dinah and Barbara discuss the wedding (and Ollie).
 Countdown: Justice League Wedding Special, and Justice League #13 deal with the bachelor and bachelorette parties.
 A plot thread throughout is a plan by the Injustice League to attack the wedding.

 Dinah resigns as JLA chairwoman after the team's confrontation with the Shadow Cabinet.
 After learning that Ollie began his own Justice League with Hal Jordan, she confronts him when he arrives at the Watchtower to warn her of an attack on the world's superheroes.
 Prometheus arrives and attacks the team, severing Red Arrow's arm and maneuvering Dinah into the path of an energy bolt fired by Mikaal Tomas.
 After Prometheus is defeated, he destroys Star City with a teleportation device.
 In their search for survivors, Dinah and Ollie discover the bloody body of Roy's daughter, Lian.
 Dinah goes to Roy's hospital bedside with Donna Troy to break the news about his daughter when he emerges from his coma.